mr-devs/top-FIBers/README.md

 3. **Generate FIB files**

 Then we create the output files based on the FIB index.
-Note that there are two different scripts for each platform.
+Note that there are two different scripts, one for each platform.

 ```shell
 # For Twitter